fbgallet/roam-extension-speech-to-roam/README.md

 - Transcribe: `Enter`

 **Commands** (in command panel)
-- Toggle on/of Icon in the topbar
+- Toggle on/off Icon (in the left sidebar or in the topbar, depending on your choice in the settings)
 - Voice Transcription
 - Translate to english
 - Speak to GPT assistant